AI in Cyber Security - Part II

 We did not evolve to do large numbers of calculations fast.
 Instead, we evolved the ability to reason, hypothesize, explore, deduce and predict— and we evolved to perform each of these cognitive tasks under ambiguity and with insufficient data.
 Our brains are complex biological computers that can perform certain cognitive tasks that even the fastest synthetic modern supercomputer can’t simulate.
 This is because each of our brains is a massive parallel processor with 100 billion neurons, each connecting to 1,000 or more neurons.

 Every cyber security expert will tell you the ability to make reasoned, intuitive decisions—with lots of ambiguity thrown in—is critical to detect and respond to threats.
 In cyber security, when you are trying to evaluate a risk or making a judgement on an alert, or determining an appropriate response, you need these aspects of Human Intelligence.
 And current AI technologies, including AI cybersecurity, haven’t yet evolved the ability to replicate such capabilities of human intelligence.

 What current AI technologies can do is to bring its fast mathematical calculations to augment these critical capabilities of human intelligence.
 And this is the area of application where AI produces the greatest benefit for cyber security.

 Scenarios of AI Augmentation

 AI might not be able to decide if an alert is an actual attack, as those sorts of tasks require a human’s broad cognition skills.
 But AI can hasten the detection of an attack by augmenting a human analyst’s ability to make that call.
+Artificial intelligence based threat detection is highly efficient at discovering potential threats.
 AI can present potential threats to human analysts, answer questions analysts throw at it, prove or disprove a hypothesis put forth by a human analyst, and execute tasks that human analysts have ratified.